scallyw4g/poof/README.md

 # Poof the Magic Dragon, Lived by the C
-`poof` is a 'metaprogramming C compiler' that aims to bring some of the niceties of more modern languages to C, but without a lot of heartache that comes along with them.
+`poof` is a 'metaprogramming language' that aims to bring some of the niceties of more modern languages to C.

-Poof currently parses a small subset of C++, so you can use it in your codebase that makes use of operator overloading and/or (sane) templates.
-I may be open to discussion of supporting a wider subset of C++ than `poof` does currently.
+Poof parses a small subset of C++, so you can use it in your codebase that makes use of operator overloading and simple templates.

+Poof requires a C++ compiler to build, though I'm making an effort to systematically remove the use of C++ features from the codebase over time.

 # Features